SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-workflows-for-sharepoint.md

 ## New workflow actions
 <a name="SP15Whatsnewinworflow_Newwfactions"> </a>

-Following are new workflow actions that are provided in SharePoint 2013.
-For a full detailing of both new and deprecated actions, see  [Workflow actions and activities reference for SharePoint 2013](workflow-actions-and-activities-reference-for-sharepoint.md).
-New to workflows in SharePoint 2013 are a set of workflow actions that allow you to integrate with Project 2013 and let you create Project-based workflows.
+Following are new workflow actions that are provided in SharePoint.
+For a full detailing of both new and deprecated actions, see  [Workflow actions and activities reference for SharePoint](workflow-actions-and-activities-reference-for-sharepoint.md).
+New to workflows in SharePoint are a set of workflow actions that allow you to integrate with Project 2013 and let you create Project-based workflows.

 **Table 1.
-New workflow actions in SharePoint 2013**
+New workflow actions in SharePoint**

 |**Action**|**Description**|